-- Fit in shortening (or other fat) with pastry blender, two butter knives, or using a food processor until the texture resembles small peas
+- Fit in shortening (or other fat) with a pastry blender, two butter knives, or using a food processor until the texture resembles small peas

-- Sprinkle water over mixture, a tablespoon at a time, lightly stirring with a fork until just moist enough to hold together, too little water and the dough will crack, too much water and the dough will be sticky and tough
+- Sprinkle water over the mixture, a tablespoon at a time, lightly stirring with a fork until just moist enough to hold together, too little water and the dough will crack, too much water and the dough will be sticky and tough

-- Roll into a circle 1 inch larger than 8 or 9 inch pie pan
+- Roll into a circle 1 inch larger than 8 or 9-inch pie pan

 - Fold pastry in half, transfer to pan

-- Unfold an fit into pan
+- Unfold and fit into the pie pan

 - Fold edges under to create a standing rim, flute